NR 565 Advanced Pharmacology Fundamentals

 3.

-Which of the following drugs for diabetes is MOST likely to cause hypoglycemia?
+Of the following medications, which is most likely to cause hypoglycemia?

 Explanation